louismullie/temp-data/markdown_final/c3d28bbd-90b0-a91d-a030-0daec6db3b9c.md

 ### Radiation therapy for gastric cancer: an ASTRO clinical practice guideline [^f2284101].
 Practical Radiation Oncology (2025).
 High credibility.

-ASTRO clinical practice guideline — recommendations for radiation therapy (RT) in gastric cancer are based on "a systematic literature review" and "a predefined consensus-based methodology with a system for grading evidence quality and recommendation strength."
+ASTRO clinical practice guideline — recommendations for radiation therapy (RT) in gastric cancer are based on "a systematic literature review" and "a predefined consensus-based methodology with a system for grading evidence quality and recommendation strength".
 Multidisciplinary evaluation and decision making are recommended for all patients.
 For patients with cT2-4 and/or N+ resectable gastric cancer, perioperative chemotherapy is recommended, preferably FLOT (5-fluorouracil, leucovorin, oxaliplatin and docetaxel), and perioperative durvalumab and FLOT has shown a significant improvement in event-free survival versus FLOT only for resectable disease and is now being adopted as a standard of care.
 Preoperative chemoradiation is recommended for patients who are not candidates for perioperative chemotherapy and conditionally recommended if there is concern for a margin positive (R1) or incomplete (R2) resection.
 Postoperative chemoradiation is conditionally recommended for patients who are not candidates for perioperative or postoperative chemotherapy or if a suboptimal resection was done for those who proceeded directly to surgery.
 Definitive chemoradiation may provide durable control for nonmetastatic patients who are inoperable either at initial diagnosis or at the time of locoregional recurrence.
 For patients with oligometastatic gastric cancer, metastasis-directed therapy along with systemic therapy is conditionally recommended.
 Palliative RT is efficacious for patients with bleeding, pain, and obstruction, and target coverage goals and dose guidance for normal tissues are provided.

 ---

 ### Gastric cancer, version 2.2025, NCCN clinical practice guidelines in oncology [^e64a52d2].
 Journal of the National Comprehensive Cancer Network (2025).
 High credibility.

-Principles of radiation therapy — scope statement indicates that "RT has been assessed in randomized trials in both the preoperative and postoperative settings in patients with resectable gastric cancer."
+Principles of radiation therapy — scope statement indicates that "RT has been assessed in randomized trials in both the preoperative and postoperative settings in patients with resectable gastric cancer".

 ---